Dudes, Daddies, Discreet, Don't Know..DILF is for All Men!

 The party began as just a social event and did not include a DJ or music.
-The event now has grown to a full blown dance party with DJ's and themes featured monthly.
+The event now has grown to a dance party with DJ's and themes featured monthly.
 In March 2016, Joe Whitaker and the Man Upp team began taking the event on the road and it has now been in 17 US cities and 3 Canadian cities.

 About Joe Whitaker-Creator of The DILF Party and MAN-UPP.

 The idea for MAN-UPP came about a few years ago as I was about to be forced “out" and having to reveal a part of me that I had kept secret for so many years.

 My life, as I knew it then, was completely changed in just a few hours one Saturday afternoon.
 I took only the clothes in my gym locker and drove away from a small town in Alabama to Denver, Colorado.

 The man I was seeing at the time was with me and we were both about to be outed to our families.
 This was something we did not plan, we only knew that we had to leave.

 Both of our families could not accept the news they were hearing and we both knew staying there would only lead to more concerns of mine and his safety.